cityssm/lighthouse-scans/README.md

 npm test
 ```

-Individual website tests can be run as well.
+Individual website tests and website groups can be run as well.
 See the `scripts` section of the [package.json](package.json) file.

 ## Current Test Criteria